 How does a tax-deferred annuity work?

 A tax-deferred annuity is an insurance product that allows earnings to grow tax-free until withdrawn.
-An individual invests a lump sum or makes regular contributions to an insurance company, which then invests the money in various financial products.
-The earnings grow tax-free until the annuity is annuitized or withdrawn, at which point they are subject to taxes as ordinary income.
+An individual invests a lump sum or makes regular contributions to an insurance company, which invests the money in various financial products.
+The earnings grow tax-free until the annuity is annuitized or withdrawn; at this point, they are subject to taxes as ordinary income.

 Can you buy an annuity with 401k?

 Yes, you can buy an annuity with 401k.

 No, an annuity is not an IRA or 401k.
 Instead, an annuity is an insurance product that can be used with an IRA or 401k or as a separate investment option.